 The security of the examination and the trust which instructors place in our service must be maintained!

-Getting a Handicap Parking Permit
+Handicap Parking Permit

 All parking on the Marshall University campus is handled by the Parking Office located on 18th Street and 5th Avenue.
 Please contact the Parking Office if you have specific questions or concerns about parking spaces and permits.
 They can be reached at 304-696-6406.